Install Docker compose on Ubuntu or any other Linux Distribution for the real power of Docker in a pretty simple way.

 Before installing curl, make sure to update the Ubuntu repository and once it gets completed, pass the below command and for a while to finish the installation process.

 $ sudo apt install curl

-Now type a below command to check curl version:
+Now type the below command to check the curl version:

 $ curl --version Output curl 7.68.0 (x86_64-pc-linux-gnu) libcurl/7.68.0 OpenSSL/1.1.1f zlib/1.2.11 brotli/1.0.7 libidn2/2.2.0 libpsl/0.21.0 (+libidn2/2.2.0) libssh/0.9.3/openssl/zlib nghttp2/1.40.0 librtmp/2.3 Release-Date: 2020-01-08 Protocols: dict file ftp ftps gopher http https imap imaps ldap ldaps pop3 pop3s rtmp rtsp scp sftp smb smbs smtp smtps telnet tftp Features: AsynchDNS brotli GSS-API HTTP2 HTTPS-proxy IDN IPv6 Kerberos Largefile libz NTLM NTLM_WB PSL SPNEGO SSL TLS-SRP UnixSockets